coderkei/akmenu-next/README.md

 ## Getting Started

-Requires devkitarm to be installed.
+Requires devkitarm to be installed with the `nds-dev` package.
 Simply build the repository with `make`.

 ### Configuration